Frank Stanton (executive): The Selling of the Pentagon

-Retirement from CBS
+Retirement

 Stanton was required to retire from CBS at 65 by a policy he had established.
-Although he said he "wasn't about to break" his own policy, it is often speculated that he wanted to stay on longer but was prevented from doing so by Paley.
+(The same policy would lead to Walter Cronkite's retirement from the CBS Evening News in 1981.)
+Although Stanton said he "wasn't about to break" his own policy, it is often speculated that he wanted to stay on longer but was prevented from doing so by Paley.
 The two men had a bitter relationship by the time of Stanton's retirement: Stanton resented being forced to retire and being denied the chairmanship of CBS, while Paley thought Stanton ungrateful for Paley's contribution to his career.
 Stanton continued his relationship with CBS, contractually receiving at least $100,000 per year for consulting until 1988, plus office space, secretarial support, and other expenses.
 In 1975 Stanton held about 355,000 shares in CBS, then worth more than $18 million.
 After CBS Stanton made numerous investments in start-ups and other companies.

 Philanthropy

 Stanton served for many years as a Red Cross volunteer, concentrating on public information and fundraising.
 After retiring from CBS, he was appointed Chairman of the American National Red Cross by President Richard Nixon in 1973, serving in that capacity until 1979.

 From 1969 to 1970, while still president of CBS, Stanton served on the Metropolitan Museum of Art's 100th Anniversary Committee.